A hybrid heteroclinic cycle: A hybrid heteroclinic cycle

-The conditions imposed so far correspond to C1--C15 in Table~\ref{table:signs}.
-It is clear that C1--C11 are compatible and define an open set in the space of all coefficients.
-Writing
+The conditions imposed above correspond to C1--C14 in Table~\ref{table:signs}.
+It is clear that these can be satisfied simultaneously and define an open set in the space of all coefficients.
+This finishes the proof of (i)-(iv).

-relates these conditions to C14 and C15, ensuring the compatibility of C11--C15.
-In particular, $\mbox{C}13-\mbox{C}12>0$.